JohnWhy/DnD-Discord-Bot/FutureFeatures.md

 * DM Tool - Modify characters for party members
 * DM Tool - DM Notepad (with note key:values, aka "!addnote KillJeff Have jeff's character fall into pit" can be seen with !viewnote KillJeff and !viewnotes sees all possible note selections
 * DM Tool - Custom database on per-server basis for item stats
+* DM Tool - Active Campaigns, pulling from different databases for each

 # Quality of Life updates
 * More user friendly, formatted commands / outputs